-During my diagnosis with gestational diabetes, I noticed that it was the combination of saturated or processed fats combined with sugar or refined carbohydrates that elevated my blood sugar levels the most.
+During my diagnosis of gestational diabetes, I noticed that it was the combination of saturated or processed fats combined with sugar or refined carbohydrates that elevated my blood sugar levels the most.

 I ate a store-bought vegan chocolate bar which resulted in one of my highest blood sugar readings.
 This chocolate bar was full of processed saturated fats (coconut oil) and sugar.
 The worst combination for causing high blood sugar are saturated fats and processed sugar.
 Saturated fats, in particular, cause insulin resistance.

-I was craving chocolate like crazy, so I decided to make these healthy energy balls with dates, cacao powder, and unprocessed nuts, seeds, and oats.
+I was craving chocolate like crazy, so I decided to make these diabetic friendly protein balls with dates, cacao powder, and unprocessed nuts, seeds, and oats.
 The result: a gestational diabetes-friendly sweet treat that I could enjoy!

-These energy balls are nutrient-dense.
+These energy balls with dates are nutrient-dense.
 A little goes a long way, so savor each bite!

 Hemp seeds are full of plant-based protein and essential fatty acids.
 They are also one of the best superfoods and provide a delicious nutty texture.